shack/synth/README.md

 The algorithm will find the shortest *provably correct* program composed of the operators in the library if such a program exists or will report failure if no such program exists.

 The algorithm is generic with respect to the SMT theories used by operators and functions to synthesize.
-In contrast to Gulwani et al.s work, this algorithm does not require a specify a specific number of instances of each operator but can instantiate each operator as often as it sees fit.
+In contrast to Brahma, this algorithm does not require a specify a specific number of instances of each operator but can instantiate each operator as often as it sees fit.

 For example, if you provide an operator library that only consists of a NAND operation with the specification $o=\neg (i_1\land i_2)$, and ask for synthesizing a program that fulfils the specification $o=i_1\land i_2$, the algorithm will synthesize the program
 ```